nagyistoce/hypothesis-dom-anchor-core/README.md

  * If and `anchor` intersects with several `pages`, then it will have different `highlights` for each page.
  * `Anchors` keep a per-`page` list of their `highlights`.
  * `Anchors` can be `virtual`, `real` or `partially real`, depending on whether or not the corresponding `highlights` are rendered. (`virtual`: *no* highlights are rendered; `real`: *all* highlights are rendered; `partially real`: *some* highlights are rendered.)
- * `Anchors` can carry links to a `load`, if so desired by the client code using them.
+ * `Anchors` can carry links to a `payload`, if so desired by the client code using them.

 #### Orphan load

-A `load` for which no `anchor` could be created for.
+A `payload` for which no `anchor` could be created for.

 #### Half-orphan load

-A `load` which was mentioned by more than one anchoring attempts, but not all the requested `anchor` could be created.
+A `payload` which was mentioned by more than one anchoring attempts, but not all the requested `anchor` could be created.

 #### Highlight